VeraCh-dotcom/data-sci-course/README.md

 # data-sci-course
-Depositoty all things data science
+Depository of all things data science